 You can install Oracle Database on a computer that has multiple IP addresses, also known as a multihomed computer.
 Typically, a multihomed computer has multiple network cards.
 Each IP address is associated with a host name; additionally, you can set up aliases for the host name.
 By default, Oracle Universal Installer uses the ORACLE_HOSTNAME environment variable setting to find the host name.
-If ORACLE HOSTNAME is not set and you are installing on a computer that has multiple network cards, Oracle Universal Installer determines the host name by using the first name in the hosts file, typically located in SYSTEM
+If ORACLE HOSTNAME is not set and you are installing on a computer that has multiple network cards, Oracle Universal Installer determines the host name by using the first name in the hosts file, typically located in SYSTEM name (host name only) and the full name (host name and domain name).
+Both must work.

-DRIVE:\WINDOWS\system32\drivers\etc on Windows 2003.
+DRIVE:\WINDOWS\system32\drivers\etc on supported Windows operating systems or SYSTEM_DRIVE:\WINNT\system32\drivers\etc on Windows 2000.

 Clients must be able to access the computer using this host name, or using aliases for this host name.
-To check, ping the host name from the client computers using the short name (host name only) and the full name (host name and domain name).
-Both must work.
+To check, ping the host name from the client computers using the short